 Xbox Series X pre-order

-Xbox Series X isn't quite available for pre-order yet, but we'll be sure to update this section once it is.
-However, if you sign up for Xbox All Access now, you can eventually upgrade to a Series X starting Holiday 2020.
+Pre-orders for the Xbox Series X begin on September 22 at most major retailers.
+However, if you sign up for Xbox All Access now, you can eventually upgrade to a Series X starting November 2020.

 Xbox Series X specs